Now the man, Moses, was very meek, more than all the men who were on the face of the earth. Numbers 12:3

 29 But Peter said to him, “Although all fall away, yet I will not.”

-30 Jesus said to him, “Most certainly I tell you, that you today, even this night, before the rooster crows twice, you will deny me three times.”
+30 Jesus said to him, “Most certainly I tell you, that you today, this very night, before the rooster crows twice, you will deny me three times.”

-31 But more emphatically he said, “Even if I must die with you, I will not deny you.”
+31 But more emphatically Peter said, “Even if I must die with you, I will not deny you.”
 They all said likewise.

 Jesus Prays at Gethsemane

 32 They came to a place which was named Gethsemane.
-He said to his disciples, “Sit here, while I pray.”
+Jesus said to his disciples, “Sit here, while I pray.”
 33 He took with him Peter, James, and John, and began to be greatly troubled and deeply distressed.
 34 He said to them, “My soul is exceedingly sorrowful, even to death.
-Stay here, and watch.”
+Stay here and watch.”

 35 He went forward a little, and fell on the ground, and prayed that, if it were possible, the hour might pass from him.
 36 He said, “Abba, Father, all things are possible for you.
 Please remove this cup from me.
 Nonetheless, not what I will, but what you will.”

-39 Again he went away, and prayed, and spoke the same words.
-40 And when he returned, and found them asleep again (for their eyes were heavy) and they did not know what to answer him.
-41 He came the third time, and said to them, “Sleep on now, and take your rest.
+39 Again he went away and prayed and spoke the same words.
+40 And when he returned, he found them asleep again (for their eyes were heavy), and they did not know what to answer him.
+41 He came the third time and said to them, “Sleep on now and take your rest.
 It is enough.
 The hour has come.
-Behold, the Son of Man is betrayed into the hands of sinners.
-42 Arise!
+The Son of Man is betrayed into the hands of sinners.
+42 Get up!
 Let’s get going.
 He who betrays me is at hand.”

 Jesus’ Betrayal and Arrest

 43 Immediately, while he was still speaking, Judas, one of the twelve, came—and with him a multitude with swords and clubs, from the chief priests, the scribes, and the elders.
-44 Now he who betrayed him had given them a sign, saying, “Whomever I will kiss, that is he.
-Seize him, and lead him away securely.”
-45 When he had come, he went straight up to him, and said, “Rabbi!
+44 Now he who betrayed him had given them a sign, saying, “Whomever I kiss, that is he.
+Seize him and lead him away securely.”
+45 When he had come, he went straight up to him and said, “Rabbi!
 Rabbi!” and kissed him.
-46 They laid their hands on him, and seized him.
+46 They laid their hands on him and seized him.
 47 But a certain one of those who stood by drew his sword, and struck the servant of the high priest, and cut off his ear.

 48 Jesus answered them, “Have you come out, as against a robber, with swords and clubs to seize me?
 49 I was with you every day in the temple, teaching, and you didn’t arrest me.
 But this is so that the Scriptures might be fulfilled.”

-1 Why do you boast of mischief, mighty man?
+1 Why do you boast of your mischief, mighty man?

 2 Your tongue plots destruction,